-Too often ODIs are viewed as a game of containment.
-Well, I’ve never seen a better way to contain batsmen than by dismissal and I don’t recall a single run made while a player was sitting in the pavilion, writes Ian Chappell
+ODIs are viewed as a game of containment.
+Well, I’ve never seen a better way to contain batsmen than by dismissal or recall a run made while a player was sitting in the pavilion, writes former Aussie great

 Sydney: Are limiting regulations the reason many captains are conservative in their ODI approach or are there too many unimaginative skippers who are relieved to be bound by stifling playing conditions?

 It’s no coincidence that the three best sides in the World Cup, Australia, New Zealand and India, were captained aggressively.
 Michael Clarke, Brendon McCullum and MS Dhoni all took the attitude; “Bugger the regulations, taking wickets is what winning captaincy is all about.”